Corbin Carroll Player Props: Diamondbacks vs. Guardians

-On Saturday, Corbin Carroll (hitting .421 in his past 10 games) and the Arizona Diamondbacks face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 10:10 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll and his .974 slugging percentage over his past 10 games, take on starting pitcher Tanner Bibee and the Cleveland Guardians at Chase Field, Sunday at 4:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a double and an RBI) against the Guardians.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Guardians.

 Corbin Carroll Game Info & Props vs. the Guardians